-Tasty and juicy, Lasagna de Berenjenas (Beef and Eggplant Casserole) does not contain pasta but uses eggplants in its place.
+This tasty and cheesy Pastelón or Lasagna de Berenjenas (Beef and Eggplant Casserole) does not contain pasta but uses eggplant in its place.

 Try it, you'll love it!

 [Recipe + Video] Pastelón or Lasana de Berenjenas (Beef and Eggplant Casserole)

 - Prepping eggplants: Wash the eggplants.
 Score the skin with a sharp knife (see notes).
 Slice very them very thinly.

 - Pan-frying eggplants: Brush a frying pan with oil.
 Heat over medium-high heat.Cook slices of eggplant for two minutes.
 Flip and cook on the other side for two minutes.Repeat with all the slices, lightly brushing the pan with oil every time you add more eggplants.

 - Layering: Brush a lasagna pan with oil.
 Cover with a layer of tomato sauce.
 Cover with ¼ of the eggplant slices, arranging them to cover the bottom of the baking pan.
 Cover the eggplant with a layer of ¼ of the grated mozzarella, and follow by another ¼ of eggplant slices.
 Top with another layer of mozzarellaAdd the meat in one layer, distribute evenly and press down with the back of a spoon.
 Top the meat with a layer of ¼ grated mozzarella.Add a layer of ¼ of the eggplant slices, top with mozzarella, then the last quarter of the eggplant slices.